Chiafalo v. Washington (2020)

 Adding to cart… The item has been added

 Chiafalo v.
-Washington was our spring 2020 SCOTUS in the Classroom case.
+Washington was a SCOTUS in the Classroom case.
+It was decided on July 6, 2020.

-Each SCOTUS Term, Street Law selects the most classroom-relevant, student-friendly cases as our SCOTUS in the Classroom cases.
-Teachers are encouraged to hold moot courts or mini-moot courts of the case the same weeks that the Supreme Court hears arguments, giving students the opportunity to follow discussion and analysis in the news and listen to or read a transcript of the actual oral arguments at the Court.
+Each term Street Law selects the most classroom-relevant, student-friendly cases as our SCOTUS in the Classroom cases.
+Teachers are encouraged to conduct moot courts the same week the case is argued, giving students the opportunity to follow discussion and analysis in the news and listen to or read a transcript of the actual oral arguments.

 Case Issue: